-Alcohol, camping and ground fires are not permitted on the Causeway.
+Alcohol, camping, and ground fires are not allowed on the Causeway.

-Dogs (on a maximum 6 foot leash) are permitted on the Pinellas Trail.
 Dogs are not permitted on the beach.
 There is a dedicated dog beach at Honeymoon Island State Park.
+Dogs (on a maximum 6 foot leash) are only permitted on the Pinellas Trail.

 The Dunedin Causeway is also a popular place for fishing.
 Please be sure to have your proper fishing license and properly dispose of all hooks, fishing lines and unused bait.
-No persons are permitted on the Causeway past the closing hour of 11pm, however, special permission may be granted specifically for the purposes of fishing.
-A fishing permit may be obtained from the Pinellas County Sheriff’s Office, North District Station located at 2496 Bayshore Blvd., Dunedin.
+No persons are permitted on the Causeway past the closing hour of 11:00 pm, however, special permission may be granted specifically for the purposes of fishing.
+A fishing permit may be obtained from the Pinellas County Sheriff’s Office North District Station located at 2496 Bayshore Blvd., Dunedin.
 Call 727-582-6900 for questions and more information.
 For fishing license and information, visit the Florida Fish and Wildlife Conservation Commission.

 A permit is required for individuals who wish to leave their vehicle and/or boat trailer on the Causeway past 11:00 pm.
 Permits are $10 for a single-use (2 day) permit, or $100 for an annual permit.
 Annual permit holders may not leave items on the Causeway any more than 2 days in any 7 day period.
-Permits are available at the Dunedin Community Center, 1920 Pinehurst Road, (727) 812-4530.
+Permits are available at the Dunedin Community Center, 1920 Pinehurst Rd., 727-812-4530.